CITE Awards Program

 • Engraved Award.

-This award goes to a person who is currently in an IT role that is not a leadership role in an LEA.
+This award goes to a person who is currently in an IT role that is not a leadership role in an Local Education Agency (LEA).
 This person may not be in a leadership role but has exhibited leadership qualities and created a positive impact within their department, LEA, or community with the work they’ve done.
 This person is also a CITE member who exudes qualities that align with CITE’s mission, vision, and goals.

 Qualifications: Currently NOT in an IT leadership role in an LEA and exhibits leadership qualities and created a positive impact within their department or LEA with the work they are doing.
 Nominee must be an active CITE member.